marian-stanciulica/Foodybite/README.md

 > 🚩 The need to create the protocol in production for the sole purpose of testing because it's not an abstraction meant to be used by other clients.

-3. By subclassing `URLProtocol` and overriding a couple of methods to intercept the requests.
+3. By subclassing `URLProtocol` and overriding several methods to intercept the requests.
 Also, the stub should be registered to be used by the `URL Loading System` by calling `URLProtocol.registerClass(URLProtocolStub.self)` or set directly in the `protocolClasses` property of `URLSessionConfiguration` before instantiating the session.
 Below is the factory method I use to instantiate `URLSessionHTTPClient` for testing:

 ```swift
 private func makeSUT() -> URLSessionHTTPClient {